-St. Innocent of Irkutsk Russian Orthodox Church is a warm, vibrant, English-speaking, multi-ethnic and multi-racial, new-calendar parish under the Patriarchate of Moscow, comprised of families (many with young children) and single people spanning four generations.
+St. Innocent of Irkutsk Russian Orthodox Church is a warm, vibrant, English-speaking, multi-ethnic and multi-racial, old-calendar parish under the Patriarchate of Moscow, comprised of many young families with children.
 The parish was founded in 1967 in Redford Township, on the western edge of Detroit, adjacent to Dearborn and Livonia.
-The parishioners are of many different traditional ethnic Orthodox backgrounds including Russian, Ukrainian, Galician, Greek, Eretrian — and at times has also included people of Romanian, Arab, Chaldean, Serbian and Macedonian heritage— plus numerous converts of various Western European and African-American backgrounds.
+Presently, nearly all of the parishioners are converts to Holy Orthodoxy.

 Founded on 3 March 1967 by the Rev. Fr.
 Igor Burdikoff (1967-1969) and a group of sixteen families, with the blessings and support of His Eminence, Metropolitan John (Wendland), St. Innocent of Irkutsk Russian Orthodox Church was established as the first all-English-speaking parish in the Metropolitan Detroit area.
 A church with an attached rectory building owned by a Baptist congregation was purchased and transformed into an Orthodox Temple.

 - The Very Rev. Archpriest Basil Karpelenia (1977-1983)

 - The Very Rev. Archpriest Roman Star (1983-2018)